Топики по английскому языку

 Secondary education may begin with grade 9 or with grade 7.
 It depends on the way elementary education is organized in this or that state or district.
 Usually “secondary school” means grades 9-12.
 These grades are popularly called “high school”, and the young people who attend these schools are called high school students.
 So you must not mix up with those young people, who study at universities or colleges.
 They are also called students.

-Though there is no national curriculum in the US certain subject are taught in all the 12 grades across the country.
+there is no national curriculum in the

 Almost every elementary school provides instruction in the subjects: mathematics, language (a subject that includes reading, grammar, composition and literature); penmanship (the rules of writing); science; social studies (a subject that includes history, geography citizenship and economics); music; art; and physical education.
 In many elementary schools, courses in the use of computers have been introduced.
 And in some cases they begin to study a foreign language.